roman-grs-pit/covariance-mocks/docs/source/production_management.rst

 Job Tracking and Recovery
 -------------------------

-The campaign system uses SQLite for persistent job tracking:
+The production system uses SQLite for persistent job tracking:

 **Job States**
   * ``PENDING``: Job created but not submitted